jumpinjackie/fdo/OpenSourceBuild__README.txt

             build_linux.sh --a buildonly --w sdf

- 4. In order to run the SHP and SDF Provider Unit Tests:
+ 4. In order to run the SHP, SDF, and ArcSDE Provider Unit Tests:

         SDF: